 Remember You’re The Only You

 When you think about writing your story it’s easy to assume that somebody else would write it better.
 Other writers are more experienced.
-Maybe you think they’re more artistic or more interesting.
-Maybe smarter.
+Maybe you think they’re more artistic or more interesting, or maybe smarter.

-Maybe you’re right, maybe they are.
+Maybe you’re right.
 There can only be one smartest and more talented in any field so the likelihood is it isn’t you.
 It certainly isn’t me.